 CHPE has provided \$1.25M to the Variety Boys & Girls Club of Queens to build a STEM lab and run programming to prepare the next generation of Astoria's engineers & scientists.

-Established in 1955, the VBGC became a nonprofit organization that inspires children to discover their passions and cultivate their futures through a diverse array of youth development programs.
+Established in 1955, the VBGC is a nonprofit organization that inspires children to discover their passions and cultivate their futures through a diverse array of youth development programs.

-CHPE's clean energy supplier, Hydro-Québec, hosted students from Queens, New York, in Montréal to tour a hydropower generating station and a research center.
-The students are participating in the College Access Program managed by Urban Upbound, a New York nonprofit organization that provides underserved youth with resources to achieve economic prosperity and self-sufficiency.
+CHPE's clean energy supplier, Hydro-Québec, hosted students from Queens, New York, in Montréal for a tour of a hydropower generating station and a research center.
+The students are taking part in the College Access Program managed by Urban Upbound, a New York non-profit organization that works to provide underserved youth with resources to achieve economic prosperity and self-sufficiency.